jithendray/cv/index.md

 ## Currently

-I'm a Senior Bioinformatics Scientist at [Illumina](http://www.illumina.com/), based at their R&D site near Cambridge in the UK.
-Here I work on solutions to key informatics hurdles in the sequencing space, such as efficient and automated bioinformatics data analysis.
-I enjoy solving hard problems by writing quality software, preferably leveraging modern programming languages, agile development practices and effective cloud services.
+I'm a Data Engineer at [NeenOpal Inc.](https://www.neenopal.com/).
+Here I work on building cloud-based ETL and data warehousing solutions for global clients across diverse sectors.
+I enjoy bridging the gap between software engineering and data analytics — combining my technical skills with my sharp problem-solving ability to build scalable data solutions.
+I have worked with clients in a variety of sectors, including logistics, ed-tech, and NBFC, and I have provided solutions that are specifically suited to their needs.

 ## Employment